AI Infrastructure

 Managing congestion is essential in AI infrastruture

 Detecting and avoiding congestion is crucial for maintaining end-to-end low-latency and lossless performance in AI infrastructures.
-Congestion control is managed through Priority Flow Control (PFC) and Explicit Congestion Notification (ECN).
+Congestion control is often managed through Priority Flow Control (PFC) and Explicit Congestion Notification (ECN).

 ECN gives an early indication that a queue is starting to fill up and avoids congestion by slowing down the traffic rate of the relevant CoS from the sender.
 PFC takes congestion control one step further by temporarily stopping traffic of the CoS from the sender.
 Optimizing an AI network’s performance will typically involve tuning the thresholds Kmin and Kmax for ECN.